Chapter 1: Highlight RTI

 Preparing the light

-In order to understand how you have to move around the object with the light, you can imagine a clock that shows 12 hours around the object.
-Imagine you take at least four images at each full hour.
-This would correspond to 48 images for a dataset and a 360Β° coverage.
-But at what angle do you take the photos at each hour?
-Well the lowest one should not be lower than 15Β° and the highest one not higher than 65Β°.
-So usually you start pretty low, do two intermediate angles and end high at 65Β°.
+To understand how you need to move the light around the subject, imagine a clock that shows 12 hours around the subject.
+Imagine that you take at least four pictures at each full hour.
+This would give you 48 images for a data set and 360Β° coverage.
+But at what angle do you take the pictures at each hour?
+Well, the lowest should be no lower than 15Β° and the highest no higher than 65Β°.
+So usually you start quite low, do two intermediate angles and end up high at 65Β°.

 The procedure